-There are currently 68 petroleum storage facilities listed on the license, not including a large bulk tank that has been permanently closed (Tank No. 611-09).
-BNL remained in full compliance with MPF license requirements in 2020, which include monitoring groundwater near six above-ground storage tanks at the MPF.
-The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondarv containment is functional.
+six above-ground storage tanks at the MPF.
+The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment is functional.
 Tank integrity is also checked periodically.
 Groundwater monitoring consists of monthly checks for the presence of floating products and twice-yearly analyses for VOCs and semi-volatile organic compounds (SVOCs).
-In 2020, no VOCs, SVOCs, or floating products attributable to MPF activities were detected above detectable limits.
+In 2021, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
+However, two SVOCs were found above NYS Ambient Water Quality Standards - phenols and naphthalene that were most likely attributable to a crosscontamination issue at a third-party analytical lab that performed the testing.
 See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results.

-There was no NYSDEC inspection of registered Petroleum Bulk Storage Facilities in 2020 due to the pandemic.
+There was no NYSDEC inspection of registered Petroleum Bulk Storage Facilities in 2021 due to the COVID-19 pandemic.

-The recently refurbished Storage Facility STO-651 berm has performed adequately in 2020, the digital fuel gauges for all three tanks have been calibrated as per the manufacturer's recommendations, and two of the three tanks have been cleaned and tightness tested.
+The refurbished Storage Facility STO651 berm performed adequately in 2021, the digital fuel gauges for all three tanks have been calibrated as per the manufacturer's recommendations, and two of the three tanks have been cleaned and tightness tested with passing results.